-In 2017, researchers from the University of Washington studied the effects of Seattle's minimum wage increase to $15 an hour.
+A 2017 paper by University of Washington researchers examined the effects of Seattle's minimum wage ordinance.

-A UC Berkeley paper released in 2018 analyzed the effects of minimum wage increases on earnings and employment on the food services industry in six large cities.
+A 2018 policy report from the Center on Wage and Employment Dynamics analyzed the effects of minimum wage increases, particularly on the food services industry, in six major cities.

-The findings of the Purdue study are echoed by the results of a 2019 survey of 173 restaurants representing more than 4,000 locations about the impact of hikes in the minimum wage.
+The findings of the above paper are echoed by the results of a 2019 survey of 173 restaurants representing more than 4,000 locations about the impact of minimum wage increases.

-A paper published in the Southern Economic Journal in 2010 found that state and federal minimum wage increases between 2003 and 2007 had no effect on state poverty rates and that the working poor face a disproportionate share of the job losses.
+A paper published in the Southern Economic Journal in 2010 found that "state and federal minimum wage increases between 2003 and 2007 had no effect on state poverty rates."

-"Our results suggest that raising the federal minimum wage continues to be an inadequate way to help the working poor."
+"Our results suggest that raising the federal minimum wage continues to be an inadequate way to help the working poor," the paper concluded.

-The Congressional Budget Office found that raising the federal minimum wage to $15 an hour by 2025 would reduce employment by 1.4 million workers.
+A 2021 Congressional Budget Office report found that, as a result of raising the federal minimum wage to $15 an hour by 2025:

-A study by the Employment Policies Institute found that raising the federal minimum wage to $15 by 2027 “would result in 2 million jobs lost across the United States.”
+A 2020 analysis by the Employment Policies Institute found that raising the federal minimum wage to $15 by 2027 “would result in 2 million jobs lost across the United States.”

 Looking at minimum wage hikes from 2006 through 2008 in Israel, a 2019 working paper found that the "the minimum wage hike reduced profits of companies," and that "profits declined more for lower-income business owners."